Intrinsic Image Transfer for Illumination Manipulation: Introduction

-In this paper, we investigate a generalized intrinsic image model and its connection to image illumination manipulation.
-Specifically, we present an intrinsic image transfer (IIT) algorithm which implicitly creates a local image translation between two illumination surfaces.
-We illustrate that this IIT model can be beneficial for a wide range of illumination-related tasks in computer vision because they essentially share very similar illumination problems under an intrinsic image model.
-This model is built on an optimization framework consisting of three photorealistic losses derived from image illumination, reflectance and content, respectively.
-Initially, each loss is defined on the sub-layers factorized by an intrinsic image model.
-For simplification, all of them are reduced and directly defined on images instead of the sub-layers based on the spatial-varying illumination and illumination-invariant reflectance prior knowledge.
-As we demonstrate below, all losses can be reduced into quadratic forms with a series of relaxations, thereby giving a closed-form solution for illumination manipulation.
-This new paradigm significantly differs from many existing Retinex-based methods, because it provides a way to deal with image illumination without the necessity of taking an ill-posed intrinsic image decomposition.
-Moreover, this method has an excellent ability in simultaneously preserving locally consistent structures and suppressing artifacts such as halos and textural distortions.
-The major contributions are summarized as follows:
+\IEEEpubidadjcol In this paper, we investigate a general image illumination manipulation problem under the interpretation of an intrinsic image model.
+The main idea arises from the observation that a wide range of illumination-related tasks inherently shares a common illumination problem that can be characterized under the assumption of Retinex theory\cite{barrow1978recovering, land1971lightness}.
+Differing from many traditional Retinex-based methods\cite{fattal2002gradient, ng2011total}, we provide a new paradigm to deal with per-pixel image illumination without the necessity of taking an explicit intrinsic image decomposition.
+Specifically, we propose a novel intrinsic image transfer (IIT) algorithm to implicitly create a local image translation between two illumination surfaces.
+Our IIT algorithm is built on a generalized optimization-based framework consisting of three photorealistic losses that are derived from image illumination, reflectance and content, respectively.
+By definition, each loss is first defined on the intrinsic layers factorized by an intrinsic image decomposition and further simplified under the well-known spatial-varying illumination and illumination-invariant reflectance prior knowledge.
+With a series of relaxations, all losses are directly defined on images instead of the underlying sub-layers, thereby avoiding the challenging intrinsic image decomposition.
+As explained in Section \ref{sec:methodology} and \ref{experimental_results}, the proposed IIT method has a powerful ability in preserving local consistent structures while suppressing the potential artifacts such as halos around the salient edges and textural distortions, which provides an easy-configurated illumination manipulation tool for many practical applications.
+The major contributions of this paper are summarized as follows:

-\begin{itemize} \item A generalized minimization framework is concisely designed for image illumination manipulation, where the photorealistic illumination, reflectance, and content losses are defined and reduced on the premise of spatial-varying illumination and illumination-invariant reflectance prior knowledge.
+\begin{itemize} \item A new generalized minimization framework--- intrinsic image transfer (IIT), is concisely designed for image illumination manipulation, in which three photorealistic losses (illumination, reflectance and content) are defined to characterize the underlying ``intrinsic'' layers.